Maury AOC: Climate and geography

 As part of the Roussillon region the climate of Maury is warm, dry and very Mediterranean influenced.
 The nearby town of Perpignan is one of the sunniest places in all of France with an average annal temperature of 15 C. However Maury's location northwest of Perpignan, in the hilly hinterlands of the Agly valley, does temper some of the Mediterranean influence with westward winds from the Atlantic, bringing a slightly cooler influence to the valley.
 Similar to the Mistral influence in the Rhône, the dry northward wind Tramontane serves to cool the grapes but is much more gentle and less frequent than the powerful Mistral that can damage the vines.

-In the shadow of the remains of the Cathar stronghold Château de Quéribus, the soils of Maury are mix of schist and slate.
+In the shadow of the remains of the Cathar stronghold Château de Quéribus, the soils of Maury are a mix of schist and slate.
 Closer to the communes of Lesquerde the soil includes more granite, while near the town of Tautavel in the east the soil contains high portions of the argilo-calcaire vineyard soils of clay and limestone.